jonobr1/two.js/wiki/documentation/effects/texture/README.md

-- Returns either a cached version of the image or a new one that is registered in {@link Two.Texture.ImageRegistry}.
+- Returns either a cached version of the image or a new one that is registered in [Two.Texture.ImageRegistry](/documentation/texture#two-texture-imageregistry).